El Mundo · White Paper

 request_id: "01HXK3...", payload_sha256: "..." } }

-Both timestamps are preserved; the original mV value is preserved (no silent conversion to engineering units); full provenance travels with the datum.
+Both timestamps are preserved; the original mV value is preserved with no silent conversion to engineering units; full provenance travels with the datum.

-At t₁ — arrival at the Pulpería.
-The Posta lands in Pueblo de Buenos Aires's Pulpería (the operator is a Pueblo-dedicated tenant under D-003, with its own dedicated PostgreSQL instance).
+At t₁, arrival at the Pulpería.
+The Posta lands in Pueblo de Buenos Aires's Pulpería.
+The operator is a Pueblo-dedicated tenant under D-003, with its own dedicated PostgreSQL instance.
 The Escribanía applies a Sello, linking the Posta into the tamper-evident chain.
-The Pulpería writes the row, append-only.
-A Cabildo entry — posta_arrival — records the act.
+The Pulpería writes the row, only appending.
+A Cabildo entry, posta_arrival, records the act.

-At t₂ — derivation in the Contaduría.
-The operator's Contaduría runs under a Plan de Cuentas version ccl-pdc/v3 whose rules aggregate raw mV samples into per-collar-joint depth corrections under the operator's standard interpretation methodology.
-At end-of-run — the wireline operation completes, an event-driven Cierre fires (D-017) — the Contador derives the Asientos for this run.
-Each Asiento references the Posta IDs it derives from (it never copies the Posta content).
+At t₂, derivation in the Contaduría.
+The operator's Contaduría runs under a Plan de Cuentas version ccl-pdc/v3 whose rules aggregate raw mV samples into depth corrections per collar joint under the operator's standard interpretation methodology.
+At end of run, when the wireline operation completes and an event-driven Cierre fires per D-017, the Contador derives the Asientos for this run.
+Each Asiento references the Posta IDs it derives from; it never copies the Posta content.
 The Asiento carries the Plan de Cuentas version, the Cierre under which it was sealed, the Contador's Cartilla, and the methodology trace.
-The Cierre itself is signed by an Approver (the operator selected the Configurator-Contador-Approver pattern at provisioning per D-016); the signing is a Cabildo event sealed by the Escribanía.
+The Cierre itself is signed by an Approver, since the operator selected the Configurator-Contador-Approver pattern at provisioning per D-016; the signing is a Cabildo event sealed by the Escribanía.

-At t₃ — export to the regulator.
+At t₃, export to the regulator.
 Six weeks later, the national upstream regulator requests a regulatory submission for the Q1 production allocation.
-The operator's compliance team executes a Mercado contract that exports the relevant Asientos (and, at the regulator's option, the underlying Postas) to the regulator's reporting system.
-The Mercado records the contract execution as a Cabildo event (mercado_export, must-not-exclude).
-Each exported record carries a Testimonio: in this operator's case (Mode 1 default per D-019, because the operator's egress posture forbids outbound traffic to public chains), the Testimonio is an internal certificate signed by the Escribanía's Ed25519 key, with the Sello-chain neighbors named so the regulator can request adjacent records and verify the chain's integrity end-to-end.
+The operator's compliance team executes a Mercado contract that exports the relevant Asientos, and at the regulator's option the underlying Postas, to the regulator's reporting system.
+The Mercado records the contract execution as a Cabildo event, mercado_export, which sits in the list that may never be excluded.
+Each exported record carries a Testimonio: in this operator's case the Testimonio is an internal certificate signed by the Escribanía's Ed25519 key, because the operator runs Mode 1 default per D-019 since its egress posture forbids outbound traffic to public chains.
+The Testimonio names the neighbors in the Sello-chain so the regulator can request adjacent records and verify the chain's integrity end-to-end.

-The same shape, in the geothermal pilot, would produce a Mode 2 Testimonio (opt-in per D-019 once a public-chain choice is committed): the state regulator's inspector verifies the Merkle inclusion proof against the public chain transaction hash, and confirms the Posta's authenticity without trusting RCI.
+The same shape, in the geothermal pilot, would produce a Mode 2 Testimonio, opt-in per D-019 once a choice of public chain is committed: the state regulator's inspector verifies the Merkle inclusion proof against the transaction hash on the public chain, and confirms the Posta's authenticity without trusting RCI.

 6. Methodology versioning (D-021)